 The US Polo Association also issued a statement calling for more guidance on the new regulations, concerned that the new rules would cover polo.
 On January 7, a USDA official made a request that polo be excluded, according to the organization.

-At this time, it is not known if the new rules will go into effect on February 1, be delayed 60 days, or be withdrawn altogether.
+The USDA has not publicly responded to the AHC or USEF calls for a delay, so we don't know if the new rules will: a) go into effect on February 1; b) be partially enacted; c) be delayed 60 days, or d) be withdrawn altogether.
 If they do go into effect, it is likely that legal challenges will follow.

-At this point, this story has very little to do with the painful practice of deliberately soring a horse to perform an unnatural gait.
-It has come to represent the cultural, political, and geographic rifts in our nation.
+This story has very little to do with the painful practice of deliberately soring a horse to exaggerate the running walk.
+It has come to be a reflection of the cultural, political, and geographic rifts in our nation.
 And it just won't go away.

 This story just isn't over yet.